Travel Consultant Tuesday: Tiffany Ray

 We see that you’ve traveled to 14 countries, that’s impressive!
 Where do you specialize in sending customers?

 Well, my trips often bring me to Europe.
 My father is from Liverpool – the home of the Beatles – so I’ve explored the U.K. with family.
 But, the trip I planned for my fortieth is the type of itinerary I excel at putting together for clients.
 It was a fully independent vacation that took me from Paris to Brussels and ended in Amsterdam.

 With its stunning canals, bike-friendly streets and fun culture, Tiffany knew Amsterdam would be the perfect spot to round out her birthday celebration.

 When I travel, I’m really focused on experiencing the local foodie scene.
 For instance, if you’re in Belgium, you need to try the beer!
-So when I organize trips for customers, I’m sure to pair them with excursions and immersive experiences, like our City Insider program, so that they get a real sense of the destination they’re visiting.
+So when I organize trips for customers, I’m sure to pair them with excursions and immersive experiences, so that they get a real sense of the destination they’re visiting.

 When visiting Brussels, you need to try the local brews.
 One of the best spots is Delirium Cafe, boasting the world's biggest beer selection.

 Which destination(s) will you be crossing off your bucketlist in 2018?

 Well, last year, I hit eight of the nine spots that were high on my radar.
 So, I’ve got to keep the momentum going this year!
 In fact, the day this article goes live, I'll be headed the only place I didn’t cross off my list in 2017, New Orleans.
 I’m so excited to try the famous beignets and some creole dishes during the Mardi Gras festivities.